FoxyOfJungle/Burrn/README.md

 * Inside GameMaker, use "Tools > Import Local Package", then import TurboGML files into your project.

 ## Important: ⚠
-Making this library took me a long time, so please click on the STAR icon, this way you:
+If possible, please click on the STAR icon, this way you:
 * Shows gratitude;
 * Support my work;
 * Help other people find the repository;